mattmadairy/DH_Member_DB/01 - features to add.md

-Reports window - print preview formatting like the member reports. open pdf to print Reports window - save pdf button
-Reports Window - standardize the column widths and justification reports print preview formatting and labeling, scroll bars & buttons. reports - finish exec comittee report functions
+Reports Window - standardize the column widths and justification, header updates

 import csv for meeting attendance captured from RFID scanner. waivers - need to figure out whether or not to use year. need to evaluate how long the waiver is good for.